Antisocial Personality Disorder Treatment

 - Disregard of safety – reckless disregard for safety of self and others

-- Substance abuse – may develop problems with drugs and/or alcohol in an attempt to relieve tension, irritability and boredom
+- Substance abuse – may develop problems with drugs or alcohol in an attempt to relieve tension, irritability or boredom

 Symptoms tend to peak during the late teenage years and early 20s.
-There is evidence that symptoms sometimes improve on their own by the time a person is in his or her 40s.
+Symptoms sometimes improve on their own by the time a person is in their 40s.

 Causes of Antisocial Personality Disorder

-Although the exact causes of antisocial personality disorder are unknown, there are a number of theories as to its origin:
+The exact causes of antisocial personality disorder are not known.
+These are some of these theories of origin:

-Abnormalities in the development of the nervous system – One theory is that abnormalities in the development of the nervous system may be responsible for antisocial personality disorder.
+An abnormality in the development of the nervous system.
 Signs that may suggest abnormal nervous system development include learning difficulties, hyperactivity or persistent bedwetting.

-Smoking during pregnancy – One study showed that if mothers smoked during pregnancy, their offspring were at risk of developing antisocial personality disorder.
-It is thought that lowered oxygen levels from smoking could result in subtle brain injury to the fetus.
+Smoking during pregnancy.
+One study showed that if mothers smoked during pregnancy, their offspring were at risk of developing the disorder.
+Lowered oxygen levels from smoking could result in subtle brain injury to the fetus.

-Abnormal brain function – Brain imaging studies have looked at abnormal brain function as one of the causes of antisocial personality disorder.
-Impulsive or poorly controlled behavior may stem from an abnormality in serotonin levels or in the temporal lobes and prefrontal cortex regions of the brain.
+Abnormal brain function.
+Brain imaging studies have looked at abnormal brain function.
+Impulsive or poorly controlled behavior may stem from an abnormality in serotonin levels.
+Or it can be in the temporal lobes and prefrontal cortex regions of the brain.

-Greater sensory input required – Another theory is that people with antisocial personality disorder require more sensory output for normal brain function.
-Chronic low arousal in a person may lead them to seek out potentially risky or dangerous situations to raise their arousal level or satisfy craving for excitement.
+Greater sensory input required.
+People with antisocial personality disorder require more sensory output to achieve normal brain function.
+Chronic low arousal in a person may lead them to seek out potentially risky or dangerous situations.
+They do this to raise their arousal level or meet a craving for excitement.

 Environmental causes of antisocial personality disorder are also possible, including:

-Poor social and home environment – Parents of troubled children frequently show a high level of antisocial behavior.
+Poor social and home environment.
+Parents of troubled children show a high level of antisocial behavior.

-Erratic or inappropriate discipline – Antisocial parents often lack the motivation to properly watch over their children, or are uninvolved or unavailable to monitor and discipline their children appropriately.
+Erratic or inappropriate discipline.
+Antisocial parents often lack the motivation to watch over their children.
+They may be uninvolved.
+Or they might be unavailable to appropriately discipline their children.

-Adopted children – If an adopted or foster child is deprived of significant emotional bond, the child could have an impaired ability to form trusting and close relationships.
-Researchers say this may be why some adopted children are prone to developing antisocial personality disorder.
+Adopted children.
+If an adopted or foster child is deprived of significant emotional bond, they could have difficulty forming trusting relationships.
+Researchers say this may make them prone to developing antisocial personality disorder.

-Growing up in a disturbed home – With lack of consistent discipline, a child growing up in a disturbed home may have little regard for rules and regulations.
-Lacking good role models, the child may use aggression to solve disputes, fail to develop empathy and wind up emotionally injured.
+Growing up in a disturbed home.
+With lack of consistent discipline, a child may have little regard for rules.
+They may lack good role models.
+The child may use aggression to solve disputes.
+They also may fail to develop empathy and wind up emotionally injured.

-Antisocial children choose similar children as playmates – Aggressive children are often rejected by their peers, leading them to choose to be with other children who also behave aggressively.
-Such relationships encourage and reward aggression and other antisocial behavior.
+Antisocial children choose similar children as playmates.
+Aggressive children are often rejected by their peers.
+This leads them to choose to be with other children who also behave aggressively.
+Such relationships reward aggression and other antisocial behavior.

-Child abuse – Studies have shown that children who were abused are more likely than others to display antisocial behavior.
+Child abuse.
+Studies have shown that abused children are more likely to display antisocial behavior.
 One theory is that abuse becomes a learned behavior that parents pass on to their children.

-The compassionate, specially trained clinicians at Promises can help you or a loved one address the mental health issues that are hijacking your life.
-Call us today to learn which of our treatment programs are best for you: 844-876-5568
+Interventions for antisocial personality disorder can help you heal.
+The compassionate clinicians at Promises can help.
+We can assist you or your loved one in addressing mental health issues that are hijacking your life.
+Call today to find the residential treatment program that is right for you: 844-876-5568.